On behalf of the Families and Children we serve – Thank you for your generosity and support!

 FOOTPRINTS 4 Autism receives no government funding.
 To sustain our operation, we rely on individual donations; community and corporate foundation grants.

 Funds are used to allow the program to maintain current locations and to grow within Durham Region.
 Your donation supports volunteer recruitment and training efforts; the purchase of skill appropriate toys, games, and supplies; operational expenses and program marketing needs.

 Through the generous support of individuals and corporations, FOOTPRINTS 4 Autism has moved from taking baby-steps (helping 3 families once a week for 3 hours) to making great strides (helping up to 25 families once a week for up to 5 hours).

 Your support and involvement as an Autism Champion is needed.
 Help us help families affected by autism in Durham region.

 All donations are eligible for a charitable tax-receipt; please ensure that your full contact information is included with your donation.
 To donate, call us at 905-420-0388 ext.
-3 or print out the donation coupon and mail it with your cheque or credit card information to:
+3 or click the Make a Donation button on the side panel.